 Clearing Wi-Fi Networks

-- 1. Select the Wi-Fi network that you are trying to connect to from the list of saved networks on the Wi-Fi configuration menu.
+- Select the Wi-Fi network that you are trying to connect to from the list of saved networks on the Wi-Fi configuration menu.

-The Wi-Fi Summer range displays

-- The Wi-Fi Summary page displays.
+The Wi-Fi Summary page displays.

 - 2. Select FORGET

 The Wi-Fi Configuration menu displays.